 22 new COVID-19 cases reported in Grande Prairie

-22 new cases and 12 recovered cases of COVID-19 were reported in Grande Prairie on Wednesday.
-According to the latest data provided by the province, 230 active cases of the virus remain in the municipality.
+22 new and 16 recovered cases of COVID-19 were also reported in the municipality on Wednesday.
+There are now 227 active cases of the virus in the city.